 Boundary mics can use a capsule with any kind of polar response.
-Usually these capsules are omnidirectional, which yield the closest approximation of a true hemispherical pickup.
+Usually, these capsules are omnidirectional, which yields the closest approximation of a true hemispherical pickup.

 Placing PZMs on wide/long surfaces is great for capturing the acoustic environment.
 This is true in recording studios, live sound stages, sports arenas for broadcast, and many more practical applications.

 - Only achievable by placing the capsule flush to a flat surface

 - An extension or modification to other polar patterns rather than a polar pattern in and of itself

 - Works on either the pressure or pressure-gradient principle (Will work with any capsule polar pattern)